slatedocs/slate/source/includes/_event_subscriptions.md

 ### Training Register
 <p> The below events are available to customers with the Training Register feature </p>

-- `role_created` - this is fired after a role is created for an account (via the HandsHQ app or via the API).
+- `role_created` - this is fired after a role is created (via the HandsHQ app or via the API).
-- `role_updated` - this is fired after a role is updated for an account (via the HandsHQ app or via the API).
+- `role_updated` - this is fired after a role is updated (via the HandsHQ app or via the API).
-- `role_deleted` - this is fired after a role is deleted for an account (via the HandsHQ app or via the API).
+- `role_deleted` - this is fired after a role is deleted (via the HandsHQ app or via the API).

+- `personnel_created` - this is fired after a personnel is created (via the HandsHQ app or via the API).
+- `personnel_updated` - this is fired after a personnel is updated (via the HandsHQ app or via the API).
+- `personnel_deleted` - this is fired after a personnel is deleted (via the HandsHQ app or via the API).
+- `personnel_archived` - this is fired after a personnel is archived (via the HandsHQ app or via the API).
+- `personnel_unarchived` - this is fired after a personnel is unarchived (via the HandsHQ app or via the API).

+- `training_status_changed` - this is fired after the training status of a personnel changes.
+Training statuses change as a result of changes to that personnel's roles, courses and training etc.

 <aside class="notice">
   Please note that the `version_pdf_created` event is scoped to look for subscriptions which were created by the same division that the project belongs to.